ndp/ts-playground/src/env/README.md

 ## Usage

 This is done by providing a configuration of the allowed variables.
 This returns an object that is an alternate to `process.env`.
-With it you can access environmental variables coerced to their proper types, validate that all required variables were configured, and output a help text with descriptions of all the variables.
+With it you can access environment variables coerced to their proper types, validate that all required variables were configured, and output a help text with descriptions of all the variables.

 ```ts
 import {configure} from "./env";